 In order to apply findings from the programme to the wider population of people with dementia, the people involved in the study need to be similar to the general population.

-- One year later at T2, around 1200 people with dementia and their family members/friends (~1000) continued in the study.
+- One year later at T2, 1183 people with dementia and their family members/friends (988) continued in the study.

-- One year later at T3, around 850 people with dementia and their family members/friends (~750) continued in the study.
+- One year later at T3, 851 people with dementia and their family members/friends (759) continued in the study.

-- Two years after T3 visits, 700 people with dementia and their family members/friends are invited to complete T4.
+- Two years after T3 visits, 253 people with dementia and their family members/friends (242) continued in the study at T4.
+T4 and T5 recruitment and assessment periods were interrupted by the COVID-19 pandemic.

-- An additional 250 people with rarer types of dementia and/or younger than 65 or over 90 years old will also be invited to participate along with their family member/friend if available.
+- An additional 204 people with rarer types of dementia and/or younger than 65 or over 90 years old will also be invited to participate along with 175 family members/friends.
+The plan was for 250, but this recruitment was interrupted by the COVID-19 pandemic.

 Some people who have taken part have provided some nice feedback on the project :